Thomas2500/uDomainFlag/README.md

 # License
 Copyright (c) 2013-2015 Thomas Bella.
-See the LICENSE file for license rights and limitations (GPL, version 2).
+See the LICENSE file for license rights and limitations.